CSA Scores: How Trucking Companies Can Check Their CSA Score

 It refers to the careless or dangerous operation of a vehicle.
 This includes failing to wear a seatbelt, improper lane changes, and speeding.

-The second CSA category for scores is Crash Indicator.
+The second CSA category for scores is the Crash Indicator.

 It refers to the volume of state-reported trucking crashes.